linkedin/forthic/docs/v3/global_module.md

 ### MEAN
 `( numbers -- mean )`

-Returns the mean of an array of numbers
+Returns the mean of an array of numbers.
+The mean of empty arrays or `NULL` is defined to be `0`.

 ### ROUND
 `( number -- integer )`